-The clinic accepts removal cases scheduled in the Arlington Immigration Court and affirmative asylum cases.
+The clinic accepts removal cases scheduled in the Sterling, Annandale and Hyattsville Immigration Courts and affirmative asylum cases.
 It does not accept cases scheduled in the Baltimore Immigration Court.
 The clinic only accepts clients with the following types of cases:

 - Asylum cases (filed in removal proceedings or with USCIS for Asylum Office Interviews)

-- Deportation or removal proceedings in the Immigration Court at Arlington, Virginia, including cases involving cancellation of removal, TPS, criminal issues
+- Deportation or removal proceedings in the Immigration Court at Sterling, Annandale and Hyattsville, Maryland, including cases involving cancellation of removal, TPS, criminal issues

 Potential clients should be prepared to provide the following information over the phone:

-- The date and place of next hearing
+- The date & place of next hearing

 - The charge of removability/inadmissibility listed on their Notice to Appear